5 Ways to Protect Your Loved Ones by Having a Will

 1. Name Your Own Beneficiaries in your Will

-Problem: When you die without a will, you are considered to die intestate and your property will pass in accordance with the descent and distribution provisions of the Texas Probate Code.
+Problem: When you die without a will, you are considered to die intestate and your property will pass in accordance with the descent and distribution provisions of the Texas Estates Code.
 Sometimes these individuals are the same you would provide for under your will, but not always.

 Benefit: When you die with a will, the beneficiaries named under your will inherit your property exactly as you specify.